 On Repeat Probation: A student placed on Repeat Probation must withdraw from the Faculty for a prescribed period of time in accordance to the promotion regulations.
 A second instance of Repeat Probation will result in refusal of further registration in the Faculty.

-2. Honours Standing:
+2. Honours Standing (Full-time or Part-time):